niwciu/LCD_HD44780/ReadMe.md

 - .github -> Folder with githubactions .yml scripts
 - .vscode -> folder with vscode example settings for luch.json and tasks.json
 - doc -> folder for any documentation needed or created in the project
-- examples -> folder with example hardware implementations contain ready to compile examples for different uC
+- examples -> folder with example hardware implementations contain ready to compile examples for different uC.
+In this folder you can find also examples and templates of lcd_driver_interface implementations.
 - test -> folder where all tests are written.
 The folder contains following subfolders:
   - hw_test -> folder with configurations/setups for specific ucontrollers to make integration tests
   - lcd_hd44780 -> folder where all unit tests for lcd_hd44780 module are kept